nuvla/deployment/test/README.md

 It configures traefik as a load balancer and router between the backend services.
 The deployment includes:

  - **es**: Elasticsearch database.
-Not accessible externally.

  - **zk**: Zookeeper for job processing.
-Not accessible externally.

  - **api**: Nuvla API server.
-It is also accessible through the traefik endpoint on the `/api*` paths.
+It is accessible through the HTTPS traefik endpoint on the `/api*` paths.
 Paths not starting with `/api/` will be redirected to `/api/cloud-entry-point`.

  - **ui**: Nuvla browser user interface.
 Serves the static content of the user interface.
-Accessible through traefik on the `/` and `/ui/` paths.
+Accessible through the HTTPS traefik on the `/` and `/ui*` paths.
+Unknown '/ui*' paths will be redirected to the `index.html` file.

  - **job-\***: Engine for asynchronous processing of jobs.
 Job executor, distributor, and cleanup containers are started as part of the deployment.
-These are accessible only internally.

  - **proxy**: Traefik load balancer and router.
 Deployed Nuvla service accessible on port 443 with a self-signed certificate.
 The web interface for traefik is available on port 8080 via HTTP.

+A single network `*_test-net` is created for the deployment.
+You can attach test containers to this network to debug individual services.
+For example, the command:

+    docker run -it --network nuvla_test-net  ubuntu:16.04

+will attach an ubuntu machine to the network.
+The network prefix corresponds to the stack name (see below).

 Prerequisites
 -------------